StatisMike/gd-props/README.md

   pub class_mods: StatModifiers,
 }
 ```
 I presume that you saw the `GdRonResource` derive macro there, though.
-It implements currently main useful trait of this crate.
-It makes the Resource saveable with our custom saver straight to `.gdron` file.
+It implements `GdRonResource` trait, and makes the Resource saveable with our custom saver straight to `.gdron` file.

 `.gdron` is a very slightly modified `ron` file - it's only change is an inclusion of a header containing the struct identifier (or resource type identifier in Godot terms).
 For a random object of above structure it would look like that: